PRIVACY AND COOKIES POLICY

 By visiting our sites or otherwise using the Content, you agree to our terms (including as amended from time to time) and this Policy.
 If, for any reason, you do not agree to the terms of this Policy, please stop using the Content.

-- Please note that our Content is not designed for and is not directed at children under the age of 13 (each “Child” or “Children”) and we do not knowingly collect personal data about Children.
-If you believe we have collected personal data about your Child, you may contact us at firstname.lastname@example.org and request that we cease processing data about your Child or children.
+- We may collect personal data about Children.
+If you believe we have collected personal data about your child, you may contact us at email@example.com and request that we cease processing data about your child or children.
 We may ask for your age before you can sign up to receive newsletters or to use our Content.
-Click here to learn more.

 HOW WE USE YOUR INFORMATION

-We use personal data collected via our Content:
+We might use personal data collected via our Content:

 - To fulfil a contract, or take steps linked to a contract;